 When a new immigrant first enters the United States, a Customs and Border Protection (CBP) officer will stamp the passport with an admission stamp that indicates you have permanent resident status.
 The stamp will also include the date you entered the U.S. Your foreign passport with the MRIV is evidence of permanent residence status for one year from the date of admission.
 However, you should receive your 10-year green card within approximately 4 to 8 weeks of entry.

-Temporary I-551 Stamp for Lost Green Cards
+I-551 Stamp in Passport for Lost Green Cards

 USCIS may issue a temporary Form I-551 for permanent residents who have a lost, stolen or destroyed green card.
 Generally, this is a stamp that gets placed inside your foreign passport.
 An example is displayed to the right.